Gold Rush (TV series): Season 12

-Gold Rush Season 12 began broadcast on Friday, September 24, 2021, with Ground War on Discovery Channel.
+Gold Rush season 12 began broadcast on Friday, September 24, 2021, with "Ground War" on Discovery Channel.
 It focused on the mining crews of Parker Schnabel, Tony Beets, Rick Ness and Fred Lewis, who joins forces with the neighboring Clayton Brothers toward the end of the season.

 Season 13

-Gold Rush Season 13 began broadcast on Friday, September 30, 2022, with A Seismic Shift on Discovery Channel.
+Gold Rush season 13 began broadcast on Friday, September 30, 2022, with "A Seismic Shift" on Discovery Channel.
 It focused on the mining crews of Parker Schnabel (Alaska and Yukon sites), Tony Beets, Fred Lewis, Clayton Brothers.
 It features cameos with Dave Turin's mine, as he retires from mining.
 Rick Ness chose not to mine and was only featured briefly at the start to explain his absence.

 Season 14

-Gold Rush Season 14 began broadcast on Friday, September 29, 2023, with The $160 Million Gamble on Discovery Channel.
+Gold Rush season 14 began broadcast on Friday, September 29, 2023, with "The $160 Million Gamble" on Discovery Channel.
 It focused on the mining crews of Parker Schnabel, Tony Beets, Rick Ness and the McCaughans.

 Season 15

-Gold Rush Season 15 began broadcast on Friday, November 8, 2024, with Greed Is Good on Discovery Channel.
+Gold Rush season 15 began broadcast on Friday, November 8, 2024, with "Greed Is Good" on Discovery Channel.
 It focused on the mining crews of Parker Schnabel, Tony Beets, Rick Ness and Kevin Beets.

 Season 16

-Gold Rush Season 16 starts to broadcast on Friday, November 7, 2025.
+Gold Rush season 16 began broadcast on Friday, November 7, 2025, with "Records Will Be Broken" on Discovery Channel.
+It focused on the mining crews of Parker Schnabel, Tony Beets, Rick Ness and Kevin Beets.

 Other programming

 Aftershows and specials

 Numerous "aftershows" and specials (several named The Dirt, some called The Aftershow) have been produced that document behind-the-scenes action featuring additional footage, as well as studio interviews with miners and crew.
-Several extended versions of episodes (usually named Pay Dirt) have information bubbles and more mining coverage.
+Several extended versions of episodes (usually named "Pay Dirt") have information bubbles and more mining coverage.
 When the COVID-19 pandemic struck the TV season, the interview shows were affected, these episodes were called The Dirt: Home Edition.